Ken (musician)

-Ken (born November 28, 1968, in Maibara, Shiga) is a Japanese musician and singer-songwriter, best known as guitarist of the rock band L'Arc-en-Ciel.
+Ken (born November 28, 1968, in Maibara, Shiga) is a Japanese musician and singer-songwriter, best known as the guitarist of the rock band L'Arc-en-Ciel.
 After he joined them in 1992, they went on to sell over 40 million records, making them one of the best-selling music artists in Japan.
 He has written a breadth of L'Arc-en-Ciel's material, including "Vivid Colors", "The Fourth Avenue Cafe", "Niji", "Kasou", "My Heart Draws a Dream", "Daybreak's Bell" and "Chase".
 Ken was also the vocalist and guitarist of the rock trio Sons of All Pussys (also known as S.O.A.P.), and has released a solo album entitled In Physical.

 Biography

 L'Arc-en-Ciel

 Two months before his graduation in 1992, Ken left the Nagoya Institute of Technology, where he was an architect major, to join L'Arc-en-Ciel at the request of his childhood friend Tetsuya.
 On April 1, 1993, the band released their debut album Dune on the well-known independent record label Danger Crue Records.
 The album was a success and caught the attention of some major labels.
 In 1994, L'Arc-en-Ciel signed a contract with Sony Music Entertainment Japan's Ki/oon division and released their major debut album Tierra that same year.
 Their third studio album Heavenly followed in 1995.
 In 1996, their fourth album, True, became their first number one record on the Oricon Albums Chart and sold over a million copies.
 However, drummer Sakura was arrested for drug possession in early 1997, and the band took a hiatus.

 L'Arc-en-Ciel resumed activities as a trio with the October 1997 release of the single "Niji".
 It features former Zi:Kill and Die in Cries drummer Yukihiro as a support member.
 Sakura officially announced his departure from L'Arc-en-Ciel on November 4, and the band held their first concert back at the Tokyo Dome on December 23, 1997, entitled Reincarnation.
 It was the band's first performance at the venue and had an attendance of 56,000 people, with the tickets sold out in a record-breaking four minutes.
 Yukihiro officially joined L'Arc-en-Ciel as their drummer on January 1, 1998.
 The single "Winter Fall", which was released at the end of the month, became the group's first number one on the Oricon Singles Chart.

 L'Arc-en-Ciel went on to become one of the best-selling music artists in Japan.
 Their 1999 simultaneously-released albums Ark and Ray are each one of the best-selling albums of all time in Japan.
 In 2003, L'Arc-en-Ciel were ranked number 58 on a list of the top 100 Japanese pop musicians by HMV Japan.
 In 2012, they became the first Japanese act to headline Madison Square Garden in New York City.